 How to turn a canvas into Da Vinci styled clock

-Download the free Da Vinci-styled clock and print on good quality paper.
+Download the free Da Vinci-styled clock and print it on good-quality paper.
 You may need to resize the printable to fit on your canvas.
-The canvas I had on hand was 30,5mm by 30,5 mm (12″ x 12″) and our printer doesn’t print that wide.
+The canvas I had on hand was 30,5mm by 30,5 mm (12″ x 12″), and our printer doesn’t print that wide.
 I had my Da Vinci clock done at a local print shop.
 Unfortunately, they had no idea how to resize a picture.
 Ugh!!
 I had to settle for a printed image that was about 5 mm smaller than the canvas.
-UGH!!!
+Double UGH!!!

 Artistry Ink was applied over the paint to give it interest and depth.